teafrogsf/teafrogsf.github.io/_pages/about.md

 ## *CONNECT THE WORLD*.

-I'll be joining UC Berkeley as a research assistant starting this summer.
+I'll be joining UC Berkeley as a research fellow starting this summer.

 Currently, I am: